American oil is usually a cheaper option. Not anymore - KESQ

 This all comes ahead of summer in the United States and Europe, when demand for fuel leaps as people jump in their cars and head out on road trips and other vacations.

 A new wrinkle: That oil prices are climbing in a tight market where supply can’t keep up isn’t surprising.
-But it is unusual for WTI and Brent crude to trade at parity, when WTI is usually slightly cheaper.
+But it is unusual for WTI and Brent crude to trade so close to each other.

 Shah said the problem boils down to Europe’s pivot away from Russia’s Urals crude, which has triggered a mad dash to find replacement barrels in other parts of the market.